Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Upper-Level Broadcast Control in Hierarchical Atomic Timing Architecture

 Next, we examine the long-term frequency stability of the GTS anchored by GNSS in the normal operating mode.
 The clock reading deviations for the time period $k \in [1,10^7]$ are shown in Fig.~\ref{fig:State_1e7}, where those of the anchors are also plotted.
 Even with a long control period, GTS stays close to the standard time by anchoring.
 Note also that the MACs are always synchronized.
 For reference, the MACs without anchoring will gradually diverge up to the level of $10^{-4}$ at $k=10^7$.
 This clearly illustrates the validity of our anchoring strategy.

+To illustrate the need for control mode switching during GNSS failures in Section~\ref{sec:Floating} below, we show the AVAR curves of the MACs without GNSS anchoring in Fig.~\ref{fig:sync_avar}.

+The AVAR of the synchronized MACs are evaluated based on the simulated time series using the statistical estimator \eqref{eq:allan_est}, whereas those of the free-running MACs are calculated a priori using the analytical formula \eqref{eq:allan_ana}.

-To illustrate the need for control mode switching during GNSS failures in Section~\ref{sec:Floating} below, we show the AVAR curves of the synchronized MACs without GNSS anchoring in Fig.~\ref{fig:sync_avar}.
-This figure also shows the short- and long-term optimal AVAR curves for the free-running MACs, i.e., $\Phi(q_{0})$, and $\Phi(q_{\infty})$, computed according to \eqref{eq:allan_ana}, as the blue and red lines.
+This figure also shows the short- and long-term optimal AVAR curves for the free-running MACs, i.e., $\Phi(q_{0})$, and $\Phi(q_{\infty})$, computed according to \eqref{eq:allan_ANA}, as the blue and red lines.
 We can see that the synchronization control can maximize the short-term stability, but fail for longer periods when GNSS is unavailable.
 This motivates us to develop a different upper-level control strategy to maximize long-term frequency stability in emergency operation without GNSS anchors.